omarreis/FiremonkeySensorFusion/README.md

 # FiremonkeySensorFusion
-Accelerometer + Magnetometer + GPS sensor association to calculate rectangular coordinates ( aka azimuth/altitude/roll ).
+Accelerometer+Magnetometer+GPS sensor association object.
+The object calculates rectangular coordinates.
 This can be used to power augmented reality apps for mobile devices.

 Cross platform code ( Android and iOS ).
-Tested w/ D10.3.3
+Tested w/ Delphi 10.3.3

 This project uses DelphiWorlds Android sensor code (KastriFree lib)  by Dave Nottage ( files with DW. prefix )